MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mip-easy-trials.md

 These default configurations help you get up and running quickly with Microsoft Information Protection.
 You can use them as-is, make just a few changes, or fully customize them to better suit your business requirements.

-New customers: If you've had Microsoft 365 Compliance for less than 30 days, your tenant will come with all the listed default configurations.
+**New customers**: If you've had Microsoft 365 Compliance for less than 30 days, your tenant will come with all the listed default configurations.
 You can always disable, remove, or edit them.

-Existing customers: If you've had Microsoft 365 Compliance for more than 30 days, you'll get the default configurations if you haven't yet configured an equivalent:
+**Existing customers**: If you've had Microsoft 365 Compliance for more than 30 days, you'll get the default configurations if you haven't yet configured an equivalent:

 | Default configuration| Equivalent |
 |:-----|:-----|